Facial-Expression-Aware Prompting for Empathetic LLM Tutoring: Methods

 \subsection{Facial Expression Processing via AU Estimation}

 To extract structured facial expression information from video, we use an Action Unit (AU) estimation model (AUM).
-Specifically, we use an IR50 backbone \cite{deng2019arcface} pretrained on Glink360k \cite{an2022killing} and fine-tuned on DISFA and DISFA+ \cite{mavadati2013disfa,mavadati2016extended}.
+Specifically, we use an IR50 backbone \cite{deng2019arcface} pretrained on Glint360k \cite{an2022killing} and fine-tuned on DISFA and DISFA+ \cite{mavadati2013disfa,mavadati2016extended}.
 Each video frame is preprocessed with face detection \cite{lugaresi2019mediapipe}, face alignment, and photometric normalization following \cite{kuo2018compact}.
 The model estimates intensities for 12 AUs; in this work, we select the 8 most robust and informative AUs (AU1, AU2, AU4, AU5, AU9, AU12, AU15, AU17).
-The estimated AU intensities are translated into concise natural language descriptions (e.g., slightly raising eyebrows, moderately knitting eyebrows, strongly smiles), which can be directly incorporated into text-based prompts.